Leeb Capital Management (LCM) Performance Results: Peak Resources and Energy Composite

 5.)
 Valuations are computed and performance is reported in U.S. dollars.

 6.)
 Composite returns are presented gross and net.
 Gross returns are presented gross of fees (net of only transaction costs) and includes reinvestment of dividend and income when applicable.
 Net return reduces the gross return by investment advisory fees.
 It was calculated using the highest management fee charged to clients in accordance with LCM’s Peak Energy and Resources strategy fee schedule: 2% flat fee based on AUM.

 7.)
 Quarterly and annual rates of return for the portfolio are computed by compounding the monthly rates of return over the applicable number of months.

 8.)
 LCM utilizes neither leverage nor derivative instruments as a material component of its investment strategies.

 9.)
-Composite dispersion is calculated using the asset-weighted standard deviation of all portfolios that were included in the composite for the entire year.
+From composite inception through December 31, 2017, composite dispersion was calculated using the asset-weighted standard deviation of all portfolios that were included in the composite for the entire year.
+From January 1, 2018 through December 31, 2020, composite dispersion is calculated using the equally-weighted standard deviation of all portfolios that were included in the composite for the entire year.
+The dispersion is calculated gross of fees.
 Information is not statistically significant due to an insufficient number of portfolios in the composite for the entire year.

 10.)
 LCM defines a significant cash flow as an external flow of cash or securities (capital additions or withdrawals) that is client initiated.
 An external flow of at least 10% of the portfolio market value is considered significant.
 This policy has been effective since the inception of the composite on July 31, 2005.